1) What is .ca?

 3. Legal representative of a Canadian citizen or permanent resident

-4. Corporation (Canada or Canadian province or territory)
+4. Corporation (from Canada or a Canadian province or territory)

 5. Trust established in Canada